Descendants 2: Development

 At the 2015 D23 Expo, Disney announced that a Descendants sequel film had been ordered.
 An official announcement was made on Disney Channel's Facebook page on October 15, 2015.
 Deadline Hollywood reported that Parriott and McGibbon would return as screenwriters and executive producers for the sequel and that the cast from the first film was expected to return.
+The budget was reportedly $12 million.

 According to China Anne McClain, the post-credits scene featuring Uma saying to the public that "You didn’t think this was the end of the story?" was not included in the original script that she read.
 However, it was eventually decided to include it in order to foreshadow a possible further sequel, like in the case of the original film.

 Casting

 On June 10, 2016, China Anne McClain, who was already voicing Freddie on the Descendants spinoff series Descendants: Wicked World, was announced to be playing Ursula's daughter, Uma, in Descendants 2.
 In July 2016 it was revealed that Thomas Doherty would play the role of Harry, the son of Captain Hook.
 In August 2016, Sarah Jeffery who portrays Audrey revealed that she would not be returning, while Brenna D'Amico revealed that she would be returning in Descendants 2, as were Dianne Doan, Jedidiah Goodacre, and Zachary Gibson.
 On July 19, 2017, it was announced on The View that Whoopi Goldberg would be providing the voice for Ursula, the Sea Witch and Uma's mother.